Location Clues

 Check-in Radius

-The radius determines how close players must be to complete the clue:
+The radius determines how close players must be to complete the clue.
+The editor displays the radius in feet (5-100 ft):

 Note: GPS accuracy varies.
 In cities with tall buildings or dense tree cover, accuracy may be reduced.
 Consider using a larger radius in these areas.